Yale-Medicaid/physician_to_voter/docs/instructions.md

 dvc pull
 ```

-This pulls copies of the voter files and physician files from a secure backup on the server.
+This pulls copies of the voter files and physician files from a secure backup
+folder.
+This code will only work on the server.

 ## Step 4: Run the pipeline